Three-coloring triangle-free graphs on surfaces III. Graphs of girth five

 Let $G$ be a graph embedded in a disk with one ring $R$ of length $l\ge5$.
 We say that $G$ is {\em exceptional} if it satisfies one of the conditions below (see Figure~\ref{fig-except}):

-{ \myitem{(E0)} $G=R$, \myitem{(E1)} $l\ge 8$ and $E(G)-E(R)=1$, \myitem{(E2)} $l\ge 9$, $V(G)-V(R)$ has exactly one vertex of degree three, and the internal faces of $G$ have lengths $5,5,l-4$, \myitem{(E3)} $l\ge 11$, $V(G)-V(R)$ has exactly one vertex of degree three, and the internal faces of $G$ have lengths $5,6,l-5$, \myitem{(E4)} $l\ge 10$, $V(G)-V(R)$ consists of two adjacent degree three vertices, and the internal faces of $G$ have lengths $5,5,5,l-5$, \myitem{(E5)} $l\ge 10$, $V(G)-V(R)$ consists of five degree three vertices forming a facial cycle of length five, and the internal faces of $G$ have lengths $5,5,5,5,5,l-5$, } We say that $G$ is {\em very exceptional} if it satisfies (E1), (E2) or (E3).
+\begin{itemize} \item[(E0)] $G=R$, \item[(E1)] $l\ge 8$ and $E(G)-E(R)=1$, \item[(E2)] $l\ge 9$, $V(G)-V(R)$ has exactly one vertex of degree three, and the faces of $G$ have lengths $5,5,l-4$, \item[(E3)] $l\ge 11$, $V(G)-V(R)$ has exactly one vertex of degree three, and the faces of $G$ have lengths $5,6,l-5$, \item[(E4)] $l\ge 10$, $V(G)-V(R)$ consists of two adjacent degree three vertices, and the faces of $G$ have lengths $5,5,5,l-5$, \item[(E5)] $l\ge 10$, $V(G)-V(R)$ consists of five degree three vertices forming a facial cycle of length five, and the faces of $G$ have lengths $5,5,5,5,5,l-5$. \end{itemize} We say that $G$ is {\em very exceptional} if it satisfies (E0), (E1), (E2) or (E3).